tektechnologies/Instructor-Prep/102/class6.md

-Mention if you have not yet to use google chrome. and show the console.
-Apologies I can not zoom the alert box.

 console.log('prompt question', hourNow) this is called and identifier so I know what it is doing.
 So, BEST PRACTICE is to label all your console logs.

 - Because it is a scalable way to identify what is coming from where.

 Now we will set a greeting: that will be assigned a value later in the code.